UPPS 04.01.07 - Appropriate Use of Information Resources

 Network Identifier (NetID) – the unique identifier used by the university to identify a person or other entity when accessing the university’s non-public information resources.
 Every NetID has an associated password that serves to authenticate the identity of the NetID owner.
 For a more extensive description of the NetID and other aspects of computer account management and access control, see UPPS No. 04.01.02, Information Resources Identity and Access Management.

-In this policy, NetID also refers more generically to any other official identifier issued by Texas State.
-Likewise, the term “password” also refers to a PIN (personal identification number) or any secret access code, device used for multi-factor authentication, or other authentication control used to verify a person as the owner of its corresponding identifier.
+In this policy, NetID also refers more generally to any other official identifier issued by Texas State.
+Likewise, the term “password” also refers to a PIN (personal identification number), secret access code, device used for multi-factor authentication, or other authentication control used to verify a person as the owner of its corresponding identifier.

 User – an individual or automated application or process with authorization to access an information resource by its owner, in accordance with the owner’s procedures and rules.

 GENERAL GUIDELINES AND PRINCIPLES

-Texas State provides each of its authorized users with a computer account, known as a Texas State NetID, that facilitates access to the university’s information resources.
+Texas State provides each of its authorized users with a domain account, known as a Texas State NetID, that facilitates access to the university’s information resources.
 In accepting a Texas State NetID or any other access identifier, the recipient agrees to abide by all applicable Texas State policies and legal statutes, including all federal, state, and local laws.
 Texas State reserves the right at any time to limit, restrict, or deny access to its information resources and to take disciplinary or legal action against anyone in violation of these policies or statutes.

 Applicable university policies and procedures include all Texas State University Policy and Procedure Statements (UPPS) and departmental policies and procedures that address the usage of Texas State information resources.
 Also applicable are university policies prohibiting harassment, plagiarism, or unethical conduct.
 Laws that apply to the use of Texas State’s information resources include laws pertaining to theft, copyright infringement, insertion of malicious software into computer systems, and other computer-related crimes.
 This policy applies to all university information resources, whether administered centrally or departmentally, and regardless of where they reside.